cloudwithax/pomice/docs/hdi/pool.md

 * - `log_handler`
   - `Optional[logging.Handler]`
   - The logging handler for the node.
-Set to `None` to disable the default logging handler.
+Set to `None` to default to the built-in logging handler.

 :::